 '''

-git clone git://github.com/canonical/cloud-init

-cd cloud-init

-git remote add GH_USER git@github.com:GH_USER/cloud-init.git

-git push GH_USER main
+git clone git@github.com:GH_USER/cloud-init.git cd cloud-init git remote add upstream git@github.com:canonical/cloud-init.git git push origin main

 '''

-- Read through the cloud-init Code Review Process, so you understand how your changes will end up in cloud-init's codebase. - Submit your first cloud-init pull request, adding yourself to the in-repository list that we use to track CLA signatures: tools/.github-cla-signers - See PR #344 and PR #345 for examples of what this pull request should look like. - Note that .github-cla-signers is sorted alphabetically. - (If you already have a change that you want to submit, you can also include the change to tools/. github-cla-signers in that pull request, there is no need for two separate PRs.)
+- Read through the cloud-init Code Review Process, so you understand how your changes will end up in cloud-init's codebase. - Submit your first cloud-init pull request, adding your Github username to the in-repository list that we use to track CLA signatures: tools/.github-cla-signers - See PR #344 and PR #345 for examples of what this pull request should look like. - Note that .github-cla-signers is sorted alphabetically. - (If you already have a change that you want to submit, you can also include the change to tools/. github-cla-signers in that pull request, there is no need for two separate PRs.)